Elian Morales: LD Alajuelense

 AD Cuajiniquil.
 He joined LD Alajuelense at the age of 16 in 2017.

 In September 2018, Morales and his teammate, Geancarlo Castro, went on a one-month internship with Argentine club Rosario Central.
 At the end of December 2018, Morales began training with the clubs first team.

 18-year old Morales got his professional debut for the club on 28 February 2019 against C.S.
 Cartaginés, when he came on as a substitute for Freddy Álvarez in the 91st minute.
 He made three more appearances for the first team in the following months.

 In the following season, he made no official appearances and for that reason, he was one out of eight Alajuelense player, who was loaned out to Costa Rican second division club AD Rosario, or Rosario de Naranjo, in January 2020 for the rest of the season.

 Sporting FC

 In July 2020, Morales moved to fellow league club Sporting FC in San José, Costa Rica.
 Morales made 27 league appearances for the club and scored two goals.

 Later clubs

 One year later, on 11 July 2021, Morales signed with Guadalupe.
 After a year at Guadalupe, Morales departed and joined Costa Rican second division team San José on 26 July 2022.
+Ahead of the 2023/24 season, he returned to Guadalupe.